xiaonia/kotlin-web-site/pages/docs/reference/functions.md

 Default values are defined using the **=** after type along with the value.

 Overriding methods always use the same default parameter values as the base method.
-When overriding a method with default parameter values, the default parameter values must be omitted from the signature:
+<span style="color:red;">When overriding a method with default parameter values, the default parameter values must be omitted from the signature</span>:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>